MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/connect-organizational-asset-libraries-to-Copilot.md

 > [!NOTE]
 > This feature is only currently available to preview customers, please follow [this link](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=406170) for the latest updates on general availability.

-Your organization can now enable Copilot to provide an on-brand asset experience.
-Specify the organization asset libraries you want Copilot to search from and users within your organization are able to query for images, logos, or illustrations directly from chat.
+Copilot can now search and retrieve enterprise assets directly from your organizations asset libraries.
+This new workflow helps organizations democratize access of approved brand assets and simplifies retrieval through Copilot chat.
+Create on-brand documents with quick access to company stock images, logos, icons and illustrations.

 ## How does it work?

 - Assigning an organization image library authorizes Copilot to search and download content directly from the library.
 - Powered by Designer, any image request that utilizes “brand” or “enterprise” in the prompt directs the query to search the assigned organization asset library.
 For example, “add a brand image of a warehouse” would query the assigned library for any image with associated metadata that matches “warehouse.”
-- Powered by Graph search.
-Copilot uses the image tags, file name, description, and location added to the content in the organization asset library to find a relevant image.
+- Powered by Graph search, Copilot uses the image tags, file name, description, and location added to the content in the organization asset library to find a relevant image.
 ![screenshot of searching for brand images in Copilot](media/copilot-brand-image-search.png)

 ## Use Microsoft PowerShell to specify an organization image document library to be searchable